mmikowski/hi_score/README.md

 ```

 ### Run lifecycle stages
-A typical workflow is shown below.
+Let's discover what lifecycle stages are available and then run a selected range of them as shown below.

 ```
   # Get list of stages